richarvey/techshift-modernise/content/page/lab3.md

 Return to the SSH terminal window.
 If the connection has been closed, you will get a message stating, packet_write_wait...
 Broken pipe.
 In this case you will need to SSH back into your web server and return to the root user.
 You will need the certificate you created in lab 1.

-Select the EC2 service, select Instances from the right hand menu and tick the box next to the TSAGallery::WebServer
+Select the EC2 service, select Instances from the left hand menu and tick the box next to the TSAGallery::WebServer

 Click Connect to get the connection instructions.